PRS Guitars: Breakthrough

-Paul Reed Smith introduced two factory production models, the "Custom" and the "PRS Guitar" which was an all-mahogany version of the Custom.
-It would later be named the "Standard" in 1987.
-As demand began to increase, the brand celebrated its 1,000th guitar, built by June 1986.
-With the companies reputation growing, a friend of Smith's suggested that he was not charging enough for his instruments; Smith would respond by introducing a "Signature" series, produced from 1987 until 1991.
-The "Signature" line proved successful, but the increased price facilitated a negative response among critics for building guitars only afforded by "doctors and dentists."
+PRS's first factory production models were the Custom and its all-mahogany variant, the "PRS Guitar."
+In June 1986, the brand celebrated its 1,000th guitar.
+The PRS Guitar was renamed the "Standard" the following year.
+With demand surging, a friend of Smith's suggested that he was not charging enough for his instruments; Smith responded by introducing a "Signature" series, produced from 1987 until 1991.
+The Signature line proved successful, but the increased price facilitated a negative response among critics for building guitars only afforded by "doctors and dentists."

 In 1988, PRS introduced a more affordable option, their "CE" (Classic Electric) models, which were characterized by bolt-on necks, alder bodies, and maple necks, similar to Fender guitars.
 The CEs were originally produced until 2009, and then reintroduced in 2016.
 These were followed in 1990 with the even more affordable, 22-fret "EG" (Electric Guitar) models and the more successful "EG II" of 1992, which included PRS's first left-handed offering.
 PRS introduced the "Dragon 1" model in 1992, with only 50 units made and an $8,000 price tag.
 It featured an intricate dragon inlay which ran down the fretboard, a wide 22-fret neck, a non-vibrato stop-tail bridge, and a new pickup design.
 The changes from previous models added a noticeable tonal improvement, which led the company to create a mass production model in 1993, the Custom 22.
 PRS then launched the "McCarty" model in 1994, offering a more vintage-feeling and sounding PRS guitar in honor of former Gibson president Ted McCarty, who had become a friend and mentor to Smith.
 The following year, PRS began producing a signature model for Santana, who became the brand's first formal endorser.
 In 1996, the company moved to its present facility in Stevensville on Kent Island, launched its website, and opened its "Private Stock" custom-build service.

 Expansion

 For decades, PRS's entire guitar production occurred in the company's Maryland (United States) factories.
 In 2000, the company introduced the "SE" (Student Edition) line of instruments.
 These instruments, imported from Asia, offered lower priced versions based on many PRS popular models.
-SE models are manufactured in Korea by World Musical Instrument Co.
-Ltd. In 2008, PRS expanded its catalog to include acoustic guitars.
+SE models were originally manufactured in Korea by World Musical Instrument Co.
+Ltd., but since 2019 production has been moved to Cor-Tek factories in Indonesia and China.
+In 2008, PRS expanded its catalog to include acoustic guitars.
 Two years later, despite the economic downturn, PRS released 20 new models, 13 of which were anniversary editions, alongside new models like a singlecut McCarty and SE versions of the Singlecut and Santana models.
 With the S2 range introduced in 2014, PRS began offering less expensive, American-made versions of their guitars.
 The S2 range launched with an S2 version of the Custom 24 and two new models, the Starla and Mira.